 NOT RECOMMENDED FOR: Though free of sexual content, the level of violence and language would prohibit children, as well as adults sensitive to such content.

-The Accountant, directed by Gavin O’Connor, opens in theaters October 14, 2016.
+The Accountant, directed by Gavin O’Connor, opens in theaters October 14, 2016; available for home viewing January 10, 2017.
 It runs 128 minutes and stars Ben Affleck, Anna Kendrick, J.K.
 Simmons, John Bernthal, Jean Smart, Cynthia Addai-Robinson, Jeffrey Tambor, and John Lithgow.
 Watch the trailer for The Accountant here.

 Jeff Huston is a writer/director/editor for Steelehouse Productions, a film & video production company in Tulsa, Oklahoma.
 He also publishes a movie blog that can be found at hustonmovieblog.com, and is a member of the Oklahoma Film Critics Circle.
 In 2015, his short film Pink Shorts was a finalist in HBO's Project Greenlight competition, and was one of six winners in that show's online "Greenie Awards."

 Publication date: October 13, 2016